DevriX/DX-out-Of-Date/readme.txt

 * Message - the message format for the notification box
 * Enable on template - a checkbox for displaying the outdated posts in the template.
 Must be checked to enable the plugin functionality
 * Skin manager - a list with skins for customizing the notification

+== Screenshots ==
+1. DX Out of Date Settings page.
+2. Out of date message in old post.

 == Installation ==